semaphoreci/semaphore/docs/docs/using-semaphore/artifacts.md

 :::note

-If you're using [self-hosted agents](./self-hosted), prices may differ.
+When using [self-hosted agents](./self-hosted), you're in charge of setting up the artifact storage bucket.
+Storage and transfer costs are charged by your cloud provider and depend on your infrastructure setup.

 :::